mlb-rs/mlbt/README.md

 Press `4` to activate this tab.

-To select different teams, use `j` and `k`.
+- `j`: move down
+- `k`: move up

-TODO Press `Enter` to display a teams roster.
+- `Enter`: display a teams roster TODO

 ### Help

-To display a help message with all controls, press `?`.
-Press `Esc` to close it.
+- `?`: display help box
+- `Esc`: close help box

+> If your terminal is too small to display the full help box, the border will be displayed red.

 ## Config